 On Monday, Trump said he was working on a deal to lower the tariffs on goods from Switzerland.

-“We’re working on a deal to get their tariffs a little bit lower,” Trump said.
-“I haven’t set any number, but we’re going to be working on something to help Switzerland.”
+“I haven’t set any number, but we’re going to be working on something to help Switzerland,” Trump said.

-Swiss officials have pitched a package of investment pledges and proposals aimed at reducing the U.S. deficit in hopes of securing an agreement.
+Swiss officials have pitched a package of investment pledges and proposals aimed at reducing the U.S. deficit.
+That has helped pave the way for a potential deal, the source said.

-A group of Swiss business leaders also met Trump in the White House last week to discuss the impact of tariffs on their operations, where they presented him with a specially engraved gold bar and a Rolex watch, according to Swiss media.
+A group of Swiss business leaders met Trump in the White House last week to discuss the impact of tariffs and presented him with a specially engraved gold bar and a Rolex watch, according to Swiss media.

 LUXURY STOCKS RISE ON NEWS OF POTENTIAL DEAL

-The meeting with executives from MSC, Rolex, Partners Group, Mercuria, Richemont and MKS helped thaw relations with Washington, Swiss media reported.
+The meeting with executives from MSC, Rolex, Partners Group, Mercuria, Richemont and MKS helped thaw relations with Washington, it was reported.

 News of a potential deal sent shares in Richemont and Swatch Group, owners of luxury Swiss watch brands, higher on Tuesday.